danielharrell/SumLect2015/Lost_Idea_LA.md

 were devoted to something rather than nothing.
 But what, in that case, becomes of its defense?
-Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves, and answer for ourselves, about the meaning of education.
+Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves about the meaning of education.
 What in turn could it mean---what should it mean---to defend liberal education *against* this threat?
 Even my way of putting this question